krishaamer/green-filter-research/research/literature/design.md

 -   Lori Perri (2022)

--   “Partnership Brings Sustainability Mobility into Superapps” (2022)
+-   Anon.
+(2022a)

--   “The Company Now Dominating European Fintech Is… Paypal” (2021) PayPal dominance
+-   Anon.
+(2021a) PayPal dominance

 -   Zeng (2015) **(need to pay for article!)**

 -   Huang and Miao (2021) **(need to pay for article!)**

--   “Will Europe Get a Superapp, and Who Will It Be?”
-(2022)
+-   Anon.
+(2022b)

--   Cuppini, Frapporti, and Pirone (2022) a historical overview of the development of capitalism from linear ***Fordism*** through platform economy and logistics’ revolution which allows for circular economies to happen in a city.
+-   Cuppini, Frapporti and Pirone (2022) a historical overview of the development of capitalism from linear ***Fordism*** through platform economy and logistics’ revolution which allows for circular economies to happen in a city.

 -   Adaptive AI